Insurers meet for their annual European forum in Munich

 He described the approach to making this a reality and the difference stages you can run through to deliver value in this area.
 Peter’s work has included delivering reporting portals that create interfaces for risk management to have faster access to data, and to be able to drill into information from mobile devices (supporting real time challenge).
 Work has also included developing advanced analytics for data, such as text mining event descriptions in ORX News to look for common causal factors.
 Most of the projects have involved applying reporting technology to existing GRC tools, with a particular focus on enhancing the user’s experience and therefore increasing the operational risk value proposition (a step forward from the traditional approach to accessing and reporting on operational risk data).

 The three lines of defence model

 The final session at the forum explored current considerations and challenges in relation to the three lines of defence model.
 There is quite a strong desire to break free of the traditional shackles of this model and for risk to be a catalyst for improved collaboration between the business, other risk specialists and internal audit.
 Some examples included work undertaken to improve risk support and collaboration in traditional first line activity (risk often rolling up their sleeves), as well as improved collaboration with audit and compliance (some have developed combined assurance models and aligned reporting).

 Overall, there is a general consensus that operational risk needs to lead the charge in driving increased collaboration and dialogue to embed risk management across the three lines of defence, breaking down barriers and supporting wider risk functions and management more.

 ORX would like to thank all participants for their attendance at the forum, as well as their open, honest and constructive contribution to discussion.
 We would especially like to thank everyone who led sessions during the event.
-Members who attended the forum can download the presentations from the event here.
+ORX members who attended the forum can download the presentations from the event on our member-only website.